Nicholas Scibetta: Early life

+Scibetta's sister Debra married Gravano in 1971.

 Falling out with the Gambino crime family and murder

 In 1978, Castellano allegedly ordered the murder of Gambino associate Scibetta.
 A cocaine and alcohol user, Scibetta participated in several public fights and insulted the daughter of George DeCicco.
 Since Scibetta was Salvatore "Sammy the Bull" Gravano's brother-in-law, Castellano asked Frank DeCicco to first notify Gravano of the impending hit.
 When advised of Scibetta's fate, a furious Gravano said he would kill Castellano first.
 However, Gravano was eventually calmed by DeCicco and accepted Scibetta's death as the punishment earned by his behavior.
 Another part of the motive for the murder was that Scibetta was suspected of being gay.
 Gravano later said, "I chose against Nicky.
 I took an oath that Cosa Nostra came before everything."

 Scibetta was dismembered and his body was never found other than an arm.

 In popular culture

 In the made-for-television HBO movie Gotti, Scibetta is portrayed as "Nicky Scibetta" by actor Frank Crudele.
 In the film Witness to the Mob, Nicky is portrayed by actor Kirk Acevedo.
 He is allegedly a real-life inspiration for HBO prison drama series Oz characters father and son Nino Schibetta and Peter Schibetta.